khanonjs/khanon.js-website/public/docs/0-what-is-khanon-js.md

 # How's the deal between Khanon.js and Babylon.js?

 In some cases Khanon.js works with its own implementation, like the case of actors.
-Actors are logical elements that interact between themselves, the scene, and/or the player.
+Actors are logical elements that interact with other actors, the scene, and/or the player.
 An actor could be the main charactar of the game, a NPC, a fire throwing particles, or whatever that has some logic.
 This element is fully provided by Khanon.js, so it doesn't have a direct relation with any Babylon object.

 In other cases, a Khanon.js object wraps another existing Babylon object, such as scenes, sprites, meshes, or particles.